uw-maccosslab/single_molecule_counting/README.md

 ## License

-`single-mol` was created by Danielle A. Faivre.
+`single_mol` was created by Danielle A. Faivre.
 It is licensed under the terms of the Apache License 2.0 license.

 ## Credits

-`single-mol` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`single_mol` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).